ES-Fuzz: Adaptive Modeling of MMIO Data Chunks for Firmware Fuzzing: Conclusion

 \section{Conclusion}

-In this paper, we have proposed \nameS to build stateful and adaptable MMIO models for rehosting-based firmware fuzzing. \nameS complements existing approaches by more accurately describing MMIO reads in ES firmware that collectively retrieve a data chunk.
-Thus, a SOTA fuzzer can cover more code in the firmware under test when equipped with \name. \nameS runs concurrently with the fuzzer and starts a new run whenever the fuzzer's coverage stops growing.
-In each run, \nameS attempts to break the coverage bottleneck with new stateful MMIO models.
-First, it generates a detailed trace of the firmware under test running with a high-coverage test case.
-Then, it groups MMIO reads in the trace that have collectively retrieved a data chunk.
-Lastly, it builds stateful models for each group of MMIO reads using DSE and heuristics.
-The given fuzzer will use these MMIO models in subsequent firmware fuzzing.
-We have implemented \nameS with Fuzzware as the fuzzer and evaluated our implementation with 24 popular ES firmware in prior works. \nameS is shown to boost Fuzzware's code coverage by up to $54\%$ in 11 of them, discover new vulnerabilities in 5 of them, and model a wide range of MMIO-retrieved data chunks.
+We have proposed \nameS to build adaptive models of MMIO data chunks for rehosting-based firmware fuzzing.
+It describes MMIO reads in embedded-system firmware that collectively retrieve a data chunk more accurately than existing MMIO modeling approaches.
+Thus, a SOTA firmware fuzzer can achieve higher code coverage with \name, which runs alongside the fuzzer and starts a new run when the coverage stagnates.
+In each run, \nameS attempts to build new MMIO data-chunk models that unlock additional coverage in three steps.
+First, it produces a detailed trace of the firmware under test executing a high-coverage test case.
+Second, it groups MMIO reads in the trace that have together retrieved a data chunk.
+Third, it models the values returned by the reads in each group using DSE and heuristics.
+The fuzzer will use these MMIO models in subsequent firmware executions during fuzzing.
+We have implemented \nameS on Fuzzware and evaluated it on 24 firmware benchmarks widely used in prior work. \nameS is shown to raise Fuzzware's code coverage by up to $68\%$ in 11 of them, discover additional vulnerabilities in 5 of them, and model a wide range of MMIO data chunks.